graemechristie/graemechristie/source/_posts/2014-09-30-asp-dot-net-vnext-on-osx-and-linux-redux.markdown

 ##### Check Your Mono Installation

 * Open a new shell and type `mono --version`.
-You should be running mono version 3.8.0 or newer.
+You should be running Mono version 3.8.0 or newer.

     ![Mono Version](https://s3-ap-southeast-1.amazonaws.com/uploads-ap.hipchat.com/24631/1103057/CwcEnLnN2p3lZnh/upload.png)

 If not, you probably still have an old version of Mono on your path.
 This might be the case if you had previously installed Mono from source (as per my last blog post).
 You will want to make sure you remove your old installation.
-Running `make clean` from the mono source code folder is probably the best way to do this.
+Running `make clean` from the Mono source code folder is probably the best way to do this.
 Additionally, remove any other installation that may have been installed via a third party package manager such as homebrew on OSX.

 ### Install KVM and the K Runtime